derrickburns/generalized-kmeans-clustering/README.md

 centroids incrementally, then converts them to cluster centers.
 The initialization of the cluster centers converts points to cluster centers.
 These abstractions are easy to understand and easy to implement.

+The second major deviation between this implementation and the Spark (1.0.2) implementation is that this clusterer may produce fewer than k clusters when k are requested.
+This may sound like a problem, but your data may not cluster into k clusters!
+The Spark (1.0.2) implementation duplicates cluster centers, resulting in useless computation.
+This implementation tracks the number of cluster centers.

+The third major difference between this implementation and the Spark (1.0.2) implementation is that this clusterer separates the initialization step from the main clusterer.
+This allows for new initialization methods, including initialization methods that have different numbers of initial clusters.

+The fourth major difference between this implementation and the Spark (1.0.2) implementation is that this clusterer uses the K-Means clustering step in the K-Means parallel initialization process.
+This is much faster, since all cores are utilized versus just one.